 Welcome to the Sierra Greenway Visitors’ Center.
-As you’ll discover along the visit, this ecologically priceless greenway runs through the old Jerez-Almargen railroad route.
+As you’ll discover along the visit with the audioguide, this ecologically priceless greenway runs through the old Jerez-Almargen railroad route.
 Today, you can enjoy 36.5 Kms. linking the towns of Puerto Serrano and Olvera in Cadiz province.
 It also runs through the Sevillian municipalities of Coripe, Coronil, Montellano and Pruna.
 It is mainly known by its beautiful landscape in an exuberant natural environment with valuable animals and plant species, as well as the chance to enjoy activities such as hiking, bicycle touring or horse riding, in beautiful harmony with nature.
 It has 30 tunnels, 4 viaducts and 4 completely restored train stations.
 Three of them (in Olvera, Coripe and Puerto Serrano) are now hotel-restaurants, and the fourth, the Zaframagón train station, is today an Ornithological Interpretation Center and Bird Observatory.

-The most symbolic locations along the Sierra Greenway are: The Confluence of rivers where the Guadalporcún flows into the Guadalete, the Chaparro de la Vega, a centenarian holm oak declared Natural Monument, the Rock of Zaframagón Nature Reserve, the Zaframagón Vulture Observatory and the Green Way Interpretation Center, where we are standing.
+The most symbolic locations along the Sierra Greenway are: The Confluence of rivers where the Guadalporcún flows into the Guadalete, the Chaparro de la Vega, a centenarian holm oak declared Natural Monument, the Rock of Zaframagón Nature Reserve, the Zaframagón Vulture Observatory and the Green Way Interpretation Center, where we are standing with the audioguide.
 During the visit, you will also be able to enjoy everything that the differents towns can offer: their gourmet cuisine, history, traditions, craftsmanship, popular festivals and of course their people, who give that unique and unforgettable personality to these lands.

 The Green Ways: A new life for the old railroad routes

 We begin our route with a Program presentation of the Green Ways—known in North America as Rails to Trails, and in Britain as Rail Trails.
-Greenways have been a driving force of transformation of old railroad lines fallen into disuse, reborn as non-motorized trails—to be enjoyed by new visitors: on foot, by bicycle, on horseback, or by people with impaired mobility.
+Greenways have been a driving force of transformation of old railroad lines fallen into disuse, reborn as non-motorized trails—to be enjoyed by new visitors with the audioguide: on foot, by bicycle, on horseback, or by people with impaired mobility.
 Greenways allow the visitor to have a look at the rich cultural and natural heritage of the routes which they go through.

 At the beginning of the 1990s, 7.600 kms of railroad were abandoned in our country, either because the trains stopped operating or because they never started working due to incomplete construction.
 With the aim of rescuing this huge historic and cultural heritage from oblivion, the Greenways program was launched in 1993—a plan to turn these railroad lines into green routes.